The Interplay of Competition and Cooperation Among Service Providers (Part II): Introduction

 Bargaining games were studied in \cite{GZ2009}, \cite{JS2009}, \cite{GZ2011}, \cite{LG2011}, \cite{YHW2013}, \cite{ZJB2015}, and \cite{BC2015}.
 The cooperation between selfish nodes was formulated as two-person bargaining games in \cite{GZ2009}, \cite{GZ2011}, both nodes were seen to perform better than if they work independently.
 In \cite{JS2009}, nodes in a wireless network seek to agree on a fair and efficient allocation of spectrum.
 Nash Bargaining Solution (NBS) achieves the best tradeoff between fairness and efficiency.
 A dynamic incomplete information bargaining was built in \cite{YHW2013}, where the primary user does not have complete information of the second user energy cost.
 NBS can lead to a win-win situation, i.e., data rate of both users are improved. \cite{ZJB2015} investigated the joint uplink sub-channel and power allocation problem in cognitive small cells with imperfect channel state information. \cite{BC2015} modeled a situation of dynamic spectrum access by a set of cognitive radio enabled nodes as a bargaining game where the nodes bargain among themselves in a distributed manner to agree upon a sharing rule of the channels.
 The selfish strategies of the players affect system wide performance.
 Other optimization models were introduced in \cite{V2012,KMZR2012,TL2013,KSY2014}, and fuzzy logic based frameworks was considered in \cite{CSKBA2015}.

 However, these works do not consider the dynamics of the interplay of competition and cooperation between MNOs and MVNOs, whose roles are fundamentally different from each other.
 The principal difference is that while both MNO and MVNO earn by selling wireless plans to the EUs, the MNO earns additionally by leasing spectrum to the MVNO.
 Thus, they make different decisions, which affect their subscriptions, and their payoffs have different expressions.
 To our knowledge, \cite{LG2011} is the only work in the domain of cooperative interaction between SPs, that also considers the dynamics of providers whose roles are similar to those of the MNO and MVNO.
 This paper considers that the spectrum the MNO acquires is exogenously determined, whereas we consider this as a joint decision of the 2 SPs.
 This leads to an additional stage in our multi-stage formulation.
 The subscription models for the EUs are also different, though in both cases the EUs choose between the SPs based on the access fees and the spectrum availability (quality of service in \cite{LG2011}).
 Though our model is more general in that it consists of an additional decision variable and additional stage, we are able to obtain the closed form expressions for SPNE 1) access fees, 2) the amount of spectrum the MVNO leases from the MNO, and 3) the reservation fee the MVNO pays to the MNO.
 In contrast, \cite{LG2011} only proves that the SPNE access fees exist, and provides the feasibility region of 2) and 3).
 We also obtain closed form expressions for SPNE spectrum acquisition of the MNO from the central regulator, which \cite{LG2011} considers as a given parameter.
-We also generalize our model and results to allow for an outside option, which \cite{LG2011} does not.
+We also generalize our model and results to allow for the possibility that the EUs do not choose either the MNO or the MVNO, but chooses some other SP outside the system we consider; \cite{LG2011} does not do this generalization.

 The only other papers that consider the dynamics of MNO and MVNO, namely \cite{Banerjee2009}, \cite{le2009pricing} and \cite{C2012}, have considered only non-cooperative decisions by the SPs.
 We have therefore distinguished these from our contributions in the prequel, which is closer to them.